Parth-Manektech/Anthesi-CWF/README.md

 This command starts the development server and you should see output similar to:
 ```
 Compiled successfully!
-You can now view log-console in the browser.
+You can now view Anthesi-CWF in the browser.

 Local:            http://localhost:3000
 On Your Network:  http://192.168.0.101:3000